Happily Never After

 “Hey,” I hear Joey Frost whisper to Ryan, “did Gemma really throw up all over Tiffany?”

 My stomach twists in ways it should not twist.
+I ignore what he says.

 “All right, settle down,” Mrs. White says.
 “After looking over the scores of your last test, I decided to postpone today’s test.”